-How to visit Ninfa: the history of the Gardens of Ninfa
+The history of the Gardens of Ninfa

 It looks like a love story between nature and the past, and it is; although the two have been conjoined by human hands.
 In the 1920s, the Caetani family, ancient feudal lords in Ninfa, started landscaping the long-deserted town with a unique, English vision marrying architectural ruins with the irrepressible life of flora.

 In its design, there’s also an almost Wordsworthian appreciation of the transforming power of nature, as climbing roses and mosses re-roof crumbling cottages, while shimmering jasmine vines light up broken windows with tiny white stars.

-How to visit Ninfa: visiting the Gardens of Ninfa in 2018
+How to visit Ninfa: visiting the Gardens of Ninfa in 2022